Table of Contents

 Tip

-If the session contains the corresponding frame source for the device and it is the first available frame source on the device (for example, in the above image, VisionOS ARKit is the first available frame source in the visionOS system), no modification is needed.
-Some default sessions created via the menu fall into this category.
+If the session contains the frame source corresponding to the device and it is the first available frame source on the device (for example, in the above image, VisionOS ARKit is the first available frame source in the visionOS system), you may not need to modify it.
+Some default sessions created by menus fall into this category.

-Select AR Session (EasyAR) and right-click, then create a frame source for [Name] and keep it only via the menu EasyAR Sense > Extensions > Frame Source : [Name] (keep it only).
+Select AR Session (EasyAR) and right-click, then create the [Name] frame source and keep only it through the menu EasyAR Sense > Extensions > Frame Source : [Name] (keep it only).

-For example, to configure the frame source for Pico headset:
+For example, configure the frame source for the Pico headset:

 alt text